The government's decision to cut spending on foreign aid has led to warnings from aid agencies and opposition from MPs, including some Conservatives.

 What's the impact of the cuts?

-The UN's family planning agency (UNFPA) looks set to lose some 85% of its funding from the UK, a drop of about £130m.
+The UN's family planning agency (UNFPA) looks set to lose some 85% of its funding for family planning, a drop of about £130m.

 The UN's children's fund (Unicef) will see its funding reduced by about 60%